 - 1/2 cup egg substitute

 - 1/4 cup grated Parmesan cheese

 - 6 manicotti shells, cooked, rinsed and drained

 - In a large skillet coated with cooking spray, cook and stir the eggplant, onion, garlic, tarragon and thyme until vegetables are tender.
 Add tomatoes and tomato sauce; bring to a boil.
 Reduce heat; simmer, uncovered, for 3-4 minutes.
 Set aside.

 - In a large bowl, combine the spinach, ricotta, 1/2 cup mozzarella, egg substitute, Parmesan and parsley; mix well.
 Stuff into manicotti shells.

-- Place in an 11-in. x 7-in. baking dish coated with cooking spray.
+- Place in an 11x7-in. baking dish coated with cooking spray.
 Spoon eggplant sauce over manicotti; sprinkle with remaining mozzarella.
 Cover and bake at 350° for 25-30 minutes or until heated through.
-Yield: 6 servings.

 This is a great recipe!
 I love finding recipes that call for summer vegetables.
 Eggplant especially, as I feel that I grow it only to look at because I cant seem to find recipes my family likes made with eggplant.
 Will make again!